 To assess a stream crossing under a public road, please use the Municipal Supplemental Worksheet.

 DNR staff may also be available to teach data collection methods.
 For assistance training volunteers, contact:

 Culvert inventoriesCulvert inventories can be used to prioritize, leverage cost share and save money.
-Building a low impact and flood resilient road system cannot be done site by site.
-A culvert inventory helps take a system wide approach to identify and address the highest priority stream crossing structures for broad benefits and reduced long term costs.
-Use Benefits of Culvert Inventories and inventory instructions to help guide your city, village, town or county with inventory methods that identify the highest priorities and increase the chances of cost share assistance.
+Building a low-impact and flood-resilient road system cannot be done site by site.
+A culvert inventory helps take a system-wide approach to identify and address the highest priority stream crossing structures for broad benefits and reduced long-term costs.
+Use Benefits of Culvert Inventories and inventory instructions to help guide your city, village, town or county with inventory methods that identify the highest priorities and increase the chances of cost-share assistance.
 There are also funding opportunities and stakeholders that can help conduct culvert inventories.
-DNR staff are available to help get you started, In southern Wisconsin, contact Bobbi Jo Fischer and in northern Wisconsin, contact Jon Simonsen.
+DNR staff is available to help get you started.
+In southern Wisconsin, contact Bobbi Jo Fischer and in northern Wisconsin, contact Jon Simonsen.

 Using LiDAR data for screening structuresLiDAR data can be used as an excellent screening method for identifying fish passage barriers at road crossings.
 Check out the LiDAR RSX Report to access information about using LiDAR-Derived elevation data to determine if the road structures in your area may be barriers to fish and to find sites that are more likely to have flooding and maintenance problems.

 There are many opportunities to secure additional funding for projects that strive to improve flood resiliency and stream connectivity.
 Opportunities include: